veasey/block-n-scroll/LOG.md

 just need to actually make it work, so it builds the schema and seeds it next then check over schema and add missing data in seed files

+---
+08 06 2025
+Data OK.
+Added some extra names.
+Begin on backend code.